 What is 40 of 78?
 Understanding Fractions, Percentages, and Ratios

-This article delves into the seemingly simple question, "What is 40 of 78?"
+This article breaks down the seemingly simple question, "What is 40 of 78?"
 While the immediate answer might appear straightforward, exploring this question provides a fantastic opportunity to understand fundamental mathematical concepts like fractions, percentages, and ratios.
 We'll move beyond a simple numerical result to explore the underlying principles and practical applications of these concepts.
 This will enable you to confidently tackle similar problems and appreciate the versatility of these mathematical tools.

 Understanding the Question: Interpreting "of"